nkatzz/asal/README.md

 holds(f(4,4),S,T) :- sequence(S), time(T).
 holds(f(2,2),S,T) :- sequence(S), time(T), not holds(f(2,3),S,T), not holds(f(2,4),S,T).
 ```
 This can be used on make sequence predictions on input data.
-For instance, by pasting in into the domain file and
+For instance, by writing it to a file and
 running (note the ```--eval``` option):

 ```
 cd asal/src
-python asal.py --tclass 2 --test ../data/ROAD-R/folds/split_9/agent_test.txt --domain asal/asp/domains/roadr.lp --eval path/to/sfa --predicates equals
+python asal.py --tclass 2 --test ../data/ROAD-R/folds/split_9/agent_test.txt --domain asal/asp/domains/roadr.lp \
+ --eval path/to/sfa --predicates equals
 ```
 the SFA is evaluated on the test data.
 <!---